Images collected for dark energy telescope project reveal hundreds of new gravitational lens candidates.

 The neural network was originally developed for The Strong Gravitational Lens Finding Challenge, a programming competition that ran from November 2016 to February 2017 that motivated the development of automated tools for finding strong lenses.

-With a growing body of observational data, and new telescope projects like DESI and the Large Synoptic Survey Telescope (LSST) that is now scheduled to start up in 2023, there is heated competition to mine this data using sophisticated artificial intelligence tools, Schlegel said.
+With a growing body of observational data, and new telescope projects like DESI and the Large Synoptic Survey Telescope (LSST) that is now scheduled to start up in 2023, there is a heated competition to mine this data using sophisticated artificial intelligence tools, Schlegel said.

 “That competition is good,” he said.
 A team based in Australia, for example, also found many new lensing candidates using a different approach.
 “About 40 percent of what they found we didn’t,” and likewise the study that Schlegel participated in found many lensing candidates that the other team hadn’t.